Skip to main content

 export FOSSAPAY_SECRET_KEY="fp_test_sk_xxxxxxxx"

-Or use cURL for direct API calls.
+Use cURL for direct API calls.

-Step 3: Create Your First Virtual Account
+Step 3: Create Your First Fiat Wallet

 Expected Response: